xebialabs/blueprints/azure/app-service-docker-app/README.md

 ## Introduction

-Azure Kubernetes Service (AKS) allows you to deploy, manage, and scale containerized applications in the cloud using Kubernetes.
+Azure App Service allows you to deploy, manage, and scale web applications in the cloud.

-Use this blueprint to provision a simple AKS cluster using Terraform, which defines the infrastructure that will run on AKS.
+Use this blueprint to provision a simple Dockerized Web application using Terraform and XL Deploy, which defines the infrastructure that will run on Azure.

 ## Before you get started